ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

     SCITRUST_TOTAL.SCITRUST_TOTAL = "Composite score indicating trust or distrust in science overall.
 A negative score indicates greater distrust overall and a positive score indicates greater trust overall.", COVRES.COVRES = "How much do you think scientific medical research has helped prevent and treat COVID-19?", DISABEVER.DISABEVER = "Have you ever had a physical or mental health condition or illness lasting 12 months or more?")
-[1] "Is this an Asian respondent?\nWhat is your age band?\nDegree (yes/no)\nIn the last 12 months have you experienced a major life event?\nNA\nDo you have a family member or close friend that has any physical or mental health condition or illness lasting or expected to last for 12 months or more?\nSummed score indicating research participation.
-Minimum value of 0 indicates no previous participation in research, maximum value of 3 indicates previous participation in survey, clinical trials and focus groups.\nSummed score indicating active healthseeking behaviour.
-0 indicates no health information seeking, 8 indicates using all available mediums to seek information for both covid-19 and other health topics\nScore indicating average trust in organisations overall.
-Organisations assessed include NHS, Government, Pharmaceutical companies, Medical charities and medical researchers and universities\nComposite score indicating trust or distrust in science overall.
-A negative score indicates greater distrust overall and a positive score indicates greater trust overall.\nHow much do you think scientific medical research has helped prevent and treat COVID-19?\nHave you ever had a physical or mental health condition or illness lasting 12 months or more?"
 <img src="PublicAttitudeTracker_followOnAnalyses_files/figure-html/multivariable with covariates predictor groups binomial-1.png" width="100%" />

 ```r